mabyre/ASP-NET-Online-Survey/README.md

 * Visual Studio 2013 +
 * ASP.NET 4.5 +

-2020 - The project works with Visual Studio Community 2019 Hey! commit made to use SQL LocalDB see Web.config
+2020 - The project works with Visual Studio Community 2019 Yes! commit made to use SQL LocalDB see the Web.config file

 # Get started
 1. Clone repository